rohansamuel7/resume-chatbot/README.md

 - Conversational Tone: Outputs are concise, professional, and framed in first person to mirror real interview responses.

-- Privacy-First Design: Fully local execution — no cloud APIs, no resume data uploaded externally.
+- Privacy-First Design: Fully local execution which means no cloud APIs were used and no resume data uploaded externally.

 - Scalable Architecture: Modular design allows easy extension to role-specific modes (Data Science, Analytics, Finance) or cloud deployment if desired.